 - Weight varied with different species of the saber-toothed cat, ranging from 55 to 400 kg.

 9. Biggest Saber Tooth Cat – Giant Saber Tooth Cat

-- Machairodus horribilis is the biggest Saber Tooth Cat with maximum height of about 120 cm and maximum weight up to 405 kg.
+- Machairodus horribilis is the biggest Saber Tooth Cat with a maximum height of about 120 cm and a maximum weight of up to 405 kg.